Want to Lock Your Bike Safely? Here's What You Need to Know!

 • Locks with a "Sold Secure" rating are your best bet.
 This independent rating system evaluates locks based on their ability to resist attacks.
 A gold rating means you’re getting top-level security.

 • Locks that secure more than just the frame are ideal.
-Thieves may target your bike’s wheels or handlebars if they can’t steal the entire bike, so choosing a lock that can also secure these components adds an extra layer of protection.
+Thieves might steal your bike’s wheels or handlebars if they cannot take the whole bike.
+Choosing a lock that secures these parts adds extra protection.

 • Avoid relying solely on cable locks.
 While convenient and lightweight, cable locks are far too easy to cut through.
-They should only be used to supplement a stronger, more secure lock.
+You should only use them to supplement a stronger, more secure lock.

 When using a U-lock, make sure to fill as much of the shackle (the U-shaped part) with your bike and the object you’re locking it to.
 This minimizes the space thieves have to insert tools for leverage.